Stillwater Mill: Early history

 Native Americans, including the Narragansett tribe, Nipmuck and Wampanoag tribes, occupied Smithfield for thousands of years.
 Early roads followed presumed Native American trails.
 Rivers such as the Woonasquatucket and Stillwater River (Rhode Island) were fertile ground for fishing, hunting, gathering and some agriculture.
 Smithfield was part of the Providence Plantation from 1636, but European settlers did not arrive until 1666 when some moved out from Providence.
 The Town of Smithfield was named after John Smith, the miller, who was granted land by Roger Williams.
-Smith was one of the original party of six men headed by Roger Williams that formed the first settlement in Rhode Island.
+Smith was one of the original party of six men headed by Roger Williams, who formed the first settlement in Rhode Island.
 Settlement in the area to become known as Smithfield proceeded slowly during the 17th century.
 A limited number of pioneering spirits ventured from the nucleus settlement of Providence into the wilderness of the outlands.
 In the beginning, these peoples coexisted with the Wampanoag tribe who utilized this vast area for hunting and fishing.
 The Smithfield of today was called Wionkhiege.
 In addition to the early colonists from Providence, some Quakers from Massachusetts came here to escape persecution.
 First families in Smithfield were the Angells, Steeres, Smiths, Applebys, and Farnums, all engaged in farming and in shaping the community.
 Battles of King Philip's War took place in the vicinity of Nipsachuck Swamp; at a time when colonists had just begun to move into this Tribal area.
 However, with Philip’s death and the defeat of his allies in 1676 more European settlers moved to the western territories.
 In 1731 Smithfield was set off from Providence and initially included North Smithfield, Lincoln, Central Falls, and Woonsocket west of the Blackstone River.